aymanalqadhi/Willow/README.md

 All derived types and statements are considered to be tools, these data tools are what we use on the actual data, to accomplish our goals.
 Willows data tools: check, else, loop, set, pare, compare, line, break, construct, log, bridge, list

+     hollow main:>
+     {
+        check i < 10:
+        {

+        }
+        else check something else:
+        {

+        }

+        check i < 10: { //do something fancy }
+        check i < 10: { //do something fancy }
+        check i < 10: { //do something fancy }
+     }

+As mentioned above.
+Another one of the changes is how the check statement is done.
+I changed the if to check because it reminds us to check the expresssion.
+In the above example you'll notice that The parens are also missing.
+This makes the check expression more readable.
+Even more so if you are in the habit of using check statements in a linear fashion.

 In willow, variables are called placeholders.
 We use the word placeholder because it decribes the actual meaning of what we are doing more clearly.
 We are using a placeholder, which has an address in memory, for one of our data types value.